wp-plugins/ebook-store/readme.txt

 == Changelog ==

+= 3.1 =
+* Ability to add a thank you page for your customers after checkout.

 = 3.0 =
 * Fixed problem with paypal form submission when there are more than one books on page.